fAIseh00d/ESRGAN-ONNX/README.md

 # ESRGAN-ONNX

-Implement of ESRGAN with ONNX, just only for inference.
+Implementation of ESRGAN with ONNX, only for inference.
-You can easily try your images without installing complex machine learning enviroment.
+You can use it in any onnxruntime project without a lot of additional dependencies.

 ## Installation